 We will provide updates – including through future blogposts – as CDP communicates additional information about the changes ahead.
 We will also reach out to each of our CDP clients to help them understand the changes and discuss how we might be of assistance in preparing for next year’s disclosure cycle.

 In the meantime, if you have questions, we’d love to hear from you.
-Please contact CDP-Support@anthesisgroup.com, or alternatively, get in touch using our fill out form below:
+Please get in touch using the form below.

 Links of interest:

 - The Task Force on Climate-related Financial Disclosure